LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: LGGNet for BCI

-The frontal lobe is the largest portion of the brain, and it is responsible for high-level behaviours, such as thinking, attention, and emotions \cite{POWER2011665}.
-Distinguishable asymmetries exist across numerous nodes in the network of brain areas involved in emotion, particularly within the frontal area \cite{KOBER2008998}.
-To learn the discriminative asymmetry pattern of emotions, the frontal area is further split into several smaller local graphs which are symmetrically located on the left and right frontal hemispheres as \cite{10.3389/fpsyg.2012.00428}.
-The affective local-global graph, $\mathcal{G}_a$ is shown in Fig.~\ref{fig:LGG-graph-affective}.
+The frontal local-global graph is further defined based on several neuroscience findings on cognition and emotion studies.
+The frontal lobe is responsible for high-level behaviours, such as thinking, attention, and emotions \cite{POWER2011665, EGNER2005969}.
+The frontal asymmetries of EEG appear both on emotional processes \cite{KOBER2008998} and attentional bias to threat \cite{GRIMSHAW201476}.
+Hence, the frontal area is further split into several smaller local graphs which are symmetrically located on the left and right frontal hemispheres to learn more discriminative information.
+The frontal local-global graph, $\mathcal{G}_f$ is shown in Fig.~\ref{fig:local_global_graphs} (b).

+For the hemisphere local-global graph, we adopt the definition in \cite{10.3389/fpsyg.2012.00428}, which has symmetrical sub-graphs on the left and right hemispheres for all the functional areas.
+The hemisphere local-global graph, $\mathcal{G}_h$ is shown in Fig.~\ref{fig:local_global_graphs} (c).

+We reorder the EEG channels according to the above local-global graphs.
+The channels within each local graph are next to each other so that the aggregation operation can be applied in the local graph-filtering layer.